zalando/nakadi/docs/_documentation/using_consuming-events-hila.md

 }
 ```

+If there is already a subscription with same `owning_application`, `event_types` and `consumer_group`,
+it is just returned (and not updated, all other parts of the request body are then ignored).

 ### Consuming Events from a Subscription

 Consuming events is done by sending a GET request to the Subscriptions's event resource (`/subscriptions/{subscription-id}/events`):